Apple And Goldman Sachs Will Reportedly Launch An iPhone-Connected Credit Card

 Rather than competing with other credit cards offering lots of points, the Apple and Goldman Sachs card may try to attract users with features that emphasize budget management.
 "Executives have discussed borrowing visual cues from Apple's fitness-tracking app, where 'rings' close as users hit daily exercise targets, and sending users notifications about their spending habits," the Journal reports.

 But its services business has been growing.
 In its most recent earnings report, Apple trumpeted that services revenue hit $10.9 billion, an all-time high.
-That includes revenue from the App Store, Apple Music and Apple Pay – though as the Journal notes, Apple Pay "has been slow to catch on among users and merchants."
+That includes revenue from the App Store, Apple Music and Apple Pay — although as the Journal notes, Apple Pay "has been slow to catch on among users and merchants."

 That's where the credit card business comes in.
-Apple may be able to take a larger cut from purchases made on the credit card than it does through Apple Pay – while continuing to expand its role in the lives of iPhone users.
+Apple may be able to take a larger cut from purchases made on the credit card than it does through Apple Pay, while continuing to expand its role in the lives of iPhone users.

 For Goldman, the card appears to be part of its effort to capture new customers: the middle class.
 In 2016, the bank launched Marcus, its business offering personal loans and online savings accounts.